vibewell25/vibewell/docs/docs/security/SECURITY-BEST-PRACTICES.md

 For questions about secret management or to report security concerns, contact:
 - Security Team: security@vibewell.com
-- DevOps Team: devops@vibewell.com # Vibewell Security Implementation
+- DevOps Team: devops@vibewell.com # VibeWell Security Implementation

-This document outlines the security measures implemented in the Vibewell application, focusing on HTTP security headers and rate limiting.
+This document outlines the security measures implemented in the VibeWell application, focusing on HTTP security headers and rate limiting.

 ## Table of Contents